Bee-Lab/BeelabRecaptcha2Bundle/Resources/doc/index.md

     request_method: curl_post
 ```

-Otherwise the default value `post` will be used.
+Otherwise, the default value `post` will be used.

 ### 3. Usage

-In your form, use `beelab_recaptcha2` form type, as any other Symfony form types.
+In your form, use `Beelab\Recaptcha2Bundle\Form\Type\RecaptchaType` form type, as any other Symfony form types.
 Example:

 ``` php